fowlie/nixos-config/README.md

 - [ ] Replace Rofi with dmenu...?
 - [ ] Add Super+Arrow keybindings to select/move windows
 - [ ] Migrate ideavimrc
+- [x] Split the configuration files to match other machines
 - [x] Add a nerdfont to alacritty
 - [x] Add battery indicator to xmobar
 - [x] Store wifi passwords safely